Flight-Free-UK/flight_free_uk_website/source/posts_travel/fort-william-to-nimes.html.markdown

 Even though I'd picked a seat to keep the cost down, it was surprisingly comfortable, with cosy padding and a proper head rest, so it was not too bad for sleeping, and I had also booked a seat in the single aisle, which meant I didn't have to worry about falling asleep on someone's shoulder.
 I managed to get several hours of sleep, although it was far from my best.
 This is all because of a fatal flaw I made – I’d neglected to bring a neck pillow or anything pillowy for that matter, despite every resource advising me otherwise.

-I woke up sleepy-eyed but bushy-tailed nonetheless, and was ready to spend a day exploring London.
+I woke up sleepy-eyed but bushy-tailed nonetheless, and was ready to spend the day exploring London.
 I must say, waking up in a new city with the day laid out ahead of you is an incredibly satisfying experience – so much so that it might cement night trains as my favourite method of travel (crying toddler or not).

 After a long weekend in London it was time to start nine hours of train travel down to Nîmes.
 I rocked up at St Pancras at 6:15am for the 7:04 departure.
 My holiday to France was truly beginning.